Early Years Steiner Education

 3) Personal, Social and Emotional Development

 In addition, we support the four Specific Areas:

 National Curriculum Exemptions

-The Lindens Kindergarten has exemptions from particular areas of the EYFS that we believe are in conflict with the principles of Steiner Waldorf early years education.
-If you would like more information about this please speak to our staff.
+The Lindens Kindergarten has exemptions and modifications to particular areas of the EYFS that we believe are in conflict with the principles of Steiner Waldorf early years education.
+If you would like more information about this please click here and speak to our staff.